inducer/modepy/doc/paper/paper.md

 and lacks `modepy`'s composability. `minterpy` [@Wicaksono2025], meanwhile, deals exclusively with polynomial interpolation, with a focus on sparse grids.

-To facilitate separation of concerns from the chosen numerical methods, `modepy` adopts a two-pronged approach that allows flexibility in trading simulation fidelity against computation cost.
-First, it usually suffices for operations to be represented as data in matrix or tabular form, so that no actual execution of `modepy` code is needed in a cost-constrained setting.
+The solvers served by `modepy` typically have tight cost constraints, often adopting HPC techniques (GPU, MPI, etc.).
+To facilitate separation of implementation/high-performance concerns from the core numerical method, `modepy` adopts a two-pronged approach.
+First, if it suffices to represent operations as data in matrix or tabular form, execution of `modepy` code is not needed in a cost-constrained setting.
 For example, nodes and bilinear forms on reference elements can generally be pre-computed and tabulated.
+Second, if this tabulation approach falls short, `modepy` provides data structures to reveal additional internal structure.

-However, this data-driven approach falls short in the setting of tensor product elements.
-In this case, for example, a mass matrix $\boldsymbol M$ permits a Kronecker product factorization that significantly reduces the asymptotic complexity of a matrix-vector product in higher dimensions. `modepy` exposes additional information that allows reshaping degrees of freedom arrays to take advantage of such factorizations.
-Another prominent exception is the evaluation of basis functions.
+Tensor product elements provide an example of this.
+In this instance, many operator matrices permit a Kronecker product factorization that significantly reduces the asymptotic complexity of a matrix-vector product in higher dimensions [@Orszag1980].
+`modepy` exposes functionality that allows reshaping degrees of freedom arrays to take advantage of such factorizations.
+Another prominent example is the evaluation of basis functions at points known only at runtime.
 To facilitate efficient evaluation, `modepy` allows its functions to be "traced", in the sense of lazy or deferred evaluation.
-The resulting expression graph is represented by the `pymbolic` [@Pymbolic] software library, that can interoperate with Python ASTs [@Python_AST], SymPy [@SymPy], SymEngine [@SymEngine], etc., for straightforward code generation.
+The resulting expression graph is represented by the `pymbolic` [@Pymbolic] software library, that can interoperate with Python ASTs [@Python_AST], SymPy [@SymPy], SymEngine [@SymEngine], etc., for straightforward generation of high-performance code.

 # Overview

-The high-level concepts available in `modepy` are shapes (i.e. a reference domain), modes (i.e. the basis functions), and nodes (i.e. the degrees of freedom).
+The high-level concepts available in `modepy` are shapes (i.e. reference domains), modes (i.e. the basis functions), and nodes (i.e. the degrees of freedom).
 These are implemented in a user-extensible fashion using the `singledispatch` mechanism, with inspiration taken from common idiomatic usage in Julia [@Bezanson2017].

 ## Shapes